 First Year: Coach of the Year

-Taking over a team that was 2-9 in 2000 and that had not had a winning season seven years, Meyer guided the Falcons to the top turnaround in the nation in 2001 with a six-win improvement and an 8-3 record that included wins over Missouri, Northwestern and BGSU's rival to its north, Toledo.
+Taking over a team that was 2-9 in 2000 and that had not had a winning season in seven years, Meyer guided Bowling Green to the top turnaround in the nation in 2001 with a six-win improvement and an 8-3 record that included wins over Missouri, Northwestern and BGSU's rival to its north, Toledo.
 He was named Mid-American Conference Coach of the Year.

-He followed that first year with a 9-3 record in his second year with the Falcons, including another win over Missouri.
-After BG opened the season with eight consecutive wins, the program cracked both the Associated Press and ESPN/USA Today Top 25 polls for the first time in school history, peaking with an all-time school best No. 16 national ranking by ESPN/USA Today.
+He followed that with a 9-3 record in his second season with the Falcons, including another win over Missouri.
+After BGSU opened the season with eight consecutive wins, the program cracked both the Associated Press and ESPN/USA Today Top 25 polls for the first time in school history, peaking with an all-time school best No. 16 national ranking by ESPN/USA Today.

 "One thing for sure, when coach Meyer believes in a guy, he might even believe in him more than the guy believes in himself," Harris said.
 "There was a time when I had to get my belief in Josh Harris up to where Urban Meyer believed that Josh Harris was.
 That really propelled me, and my game, to new levels.

 "That's one of the things he did for me that I will always be thankful for."

 Meyer moved on to the University of Utah following the 2002 season and in two seasons led the Utes to a 22-2 record.
 He was named national Coach of the Year in 2003 by The Sporting News and in 2004 he was named the Football Writers Association of America's Eddie Robinson Coach of the Year, the Home Depot Coach of the Year and the Touchdown Club of Columbus presented him with its coach of the year award, the Woody Hayes Trophy.